Post Summary: You Can’t Get It Back, but You Can Make the Next One Prove It

 What the Next Conversation Should Sound Like

-When someone who got burned finally decides to try again, it won’t be with the same company.
+When a person who got taken finally decides to try again, it won’t be with the same company.
 It’ll be with someone new.
 And that first conversation should feel like an interrogation.

 It should.